-We have several DEI initiatives and programs across four key pillars that guide the execution of our work.
+- We have several DEI initiatives and programs across four key pillars that guide the execution of our work. - Promote employee training and awareness

-Promote employee training and awareness
+Building DEI competence with a multifaceted approach involving training, events and communications year-round continues to be a - core pillar of our work.

-- Building DEI competence with a multifaceted approach involving training, events and communications year-round continues to be a core pillar of our work. - All new employees are enrolled in training courses for DEI fundamentals and unconscious bias, and have access to a host of other learning opportunities through the year. - .
-We host various events globally to build DEI and cultural competence in partnership with employee-led groups - DEI and Culture communications published across internal platforms continue to have high readership and engagement.
+All new employees are enrolled in training courses for DEI fundamentals and unconscious bias, and have access to a host of other - We host various events globally to build DEI and cultural competence in partnership with employee-led groups. - We nost various events globally to build behand cultural competence in partnership with employee-led groups.
+DEI and Culture communications published across internal platforms continue to have high readership and engagement.